JoonHyeok-hozy-Kim/ai_paper_study/text_books/deep_learning_mit/ch05/02/note.md

 - Props.)
   - These results hold only when we average over **all** possible data generating distributions.
     - Thus, if we make assumptions about the kinds of **probability distributions** we encounter in real-world applications, then we can design learning algorithms that perform well on these distributions.
+      - i.e.) There is NO best machine learning algorithm.
     - Hence, our goal is to understand
       - what kinds of **distributions** are relevant to the “real world” that an AI  agent experiences
       - what kinds of machine learning **algorithms** perform well on data drawn from the kinds of data generating distributions we care about.